CRAFTING AT THE COTTAGE

 Teaching and talking

-These days I run numerous courses, textiles, paper cutting, patch working, and a bit of photography, to students of all ages at a variety of locations.
+These days I run numerous courses, textiles, paper cutting, patch working, lettering and a bit of photography, to students of all ages at a variety of locations.
 It is enormously rewarding, passing on knowledge and sharing experiences and seeing students develop in to confident designers and makers.

-These days it’s patchwork quilts that excite me, I like the practical aspect of the finished item but also the designing and the recycling aspect.
-You could not describe me as a fat quarters quilter, I don’t stitch by the rules and rarely buy new fabrics.
-Instead I prefer delving in to my collections and making do with what I have already, much of which has been donated, or bought at car boots and jumble sales.
-I mix and match velvets and linens, ticking and denim and am not too concerned about mitered corners.
-I like to think that my approach is about going back to the origins of patch working, when a valued family possession was created from available materials.
-Find about more about booking a Stiching Courses.
+These days it’s patchwork that excites me, I like the practical aspect of the finished item but also the designing and the recycling aspect.
+You could not describe me as a fat quarters quilter, I don’t stitch by the rules and rarely buy new fabric.
+I prefer delving in to my stashes and making do with what I have already, much of which has been donated, or bought at car boots and jumble sales.
+I mix and match velvets and linens, ticking and denim and am not too concerned about mitred corners.
+My approach is about going back to the origins of patch work, using whatever materials are to hand, improvising and above all enjoying playing with fabric.

-I was on a rather extended trip to Canada when I taught myself paper cutting, I needed to send birthday cards and gifts home and these hand cut panels were perfect.
+I was on a rather extended trip to Canada when I taught myself paper cutting.
+I needed to send birthday cards and gifts home and these hand cut panels were perfect.
 I had plenty of time on my hands, a ‘Dollar Store’ in the town, (great for paper and foam board) and a scalpel.

 Never one to say no to creative challenge has resulted in me taking on some odd jobs including making eighty velvet scarves for the opening night of ‘Mary Poppins’ on Broadway NYC, filming a funeral for the Queen, and costume and set designing ‘Romeo and Juliet’ for our local primary school.

 I have co-written a book ,‘Contemporary Needlepoint’, an inspirational collection of contemporary designs, updating this most traditional of crafts and designed a needlepoint kit for the National Trust.